Quality Pitches To Be Provided For Domestic Season 2019-20 - UrduPoint

 Quality Pitches To Be Provided For Domestic Season 2019-20

+The PCB started preparations of pitches for the season in summer 2019.

-Chief Curator Agha Zahid said: “Since hot weather remains prevalent in the country for 10 months we prepare grounds with grass that can sustain the hot weather.
+Chief Curator, PCB, Agha Zahid said here on Wednesday, "Since hot weather remains prevalent in the country for 10 months we have prepared grounds with grass that can sustain the hot weather.
 The ideal time for relaying the pitches is between mid-April to end of May each year.
-The 2019-20 domestic season is to be played on home and away basis and keeping that in mind we arranged refresher courses for curators at various venues across the country.
+The 2019-20 domestic season is to be played on home and away basis and keeping that in mind we have arranged refresher courses for curators at various venues across the country," he said.

-“The curators were reminded of their daily tasks, while, they were also prepared for any unforeseen challenges that may appear due to weather changes.
-Curators working for Central Punjab, Southern Punjab, Sindh, Balochistan, Northern and Khyber Pakhtunkhwa Associations were included in the refresher courses.

-The PCB is planning on improving the workings of the curation department, in the days ahead, soil experts and agronomists will be hired to work for the department.
+" The PCB is planning to improve the workings of the curation department, and in the days ahead, soil experts and agronomists will be hired to work for the department.
 The aim is to make the department more professional and fully equipped with modern practices that are prevalent around the world.

 Highly educated professionals with relevant experience will be inducted in the department, especially, in the major cricket centres across the country.